cjekel/piecewise_linear_fit_py/README.rst

 Installation
 ============

-You can install with pip.
+You can now install with pip.

 ::